-Quiz grades and participation in class discussions: 10%.
 Quizzes may be given at the beginning of class.
 There are no quizzes given to late arrivals and no makeup quizzes.
+The final exam will be short answer and essay and is scheduled for December 11 at 9:45

 Department of English grading policy: The Department of English reaffirms its commitment to the differential grading scale as defined in the official SJSU Catalog ("The Grading System").
 Grades issued must represent a full range of student performance: A=excellent; B=above average; C=average; D=below average; F=failure.
 In this course, as in all English Department courses, I will comment on and grade the quality of writing (grammar, organization, clarity, specificity, etc.) as well as the quality of the ideas being conveyed.
-All student writing should be distinguished by correct grammar and punctuation, appropriate diction and syntax, and well-organized paragraphs.
+All student writing should be distinguished by correct grammar and punctuation appropriate diction and syntax, and well-organized paragraphs.